Bombe/Sone/README.md

 ### Loading/Installing

+#### From Freenet

-For Sone to work you will need a running Freenet node and the WebOfTrust plugin.
-Loading Sone happens from Freenet’s web interface using the “Add an Unofficial Plugin from Freenet” section from the node’s plugin manager at *Configuration → Plugins*, at the bottom of the page.
-Enter the key of the plugin (starting with “USK@”) into the text field and press the “Load” button.
+If you just want to run the latest version of Sone you first have to obtain the plugin key from [Sone’s homepage in Freenet](USK@nwa8lHa271k2QvJ8aa0Ov7IHAV-DFOCFgmDt3X6BpCI,DuQSUZiI~agF8c-6tjsFFGuZ8eICrzWCILB60nT8KKo,AQACAAE/sone/75/).
+Now head over to your node’s plugin manager which you can reach from the menu at *Configuration → Plugins*.
+At the bottom of the page there’s a section called “Add an Unofficial Plugin from Freenet.”
+Enter the key of the plugin into the text field and press the “Load” button.
 The plugin should then be downloaded from Freenet and started once it’s ready.

+#### From Disk

+If you have compiled Sone yourself, there’s a different section on the plugin manager page, called “Add an Unofficial Plugin.”
+Enter the full path name of the JAR file created by Gradle and press the “Load” button.
+Sone should then be ready instantly.

 The node will remember which plugins you loaded so that you don’t need to do that again after your node restarts (e.g. for updates).